-SITING THE CSP-D
+SITING THE CSP-S

-The CSP-D units can deliver high energy, high voltage pulses, yet still emit minimal electrical emissions, and so can carry the CE mark.
+The CSP-S units can deliver high energy, high voltage pulses, yet still emit minimal electrical emissions, and so can carry the CE mark.

-The CE marking ensure that the CSP-D's can be sited next to sensitive electronic equipment which carry their own CE marking (for susceptibility to emissions) and will be unlikely to cause them interference.
-However it is often more convenient to locate the CSP-D's nearer to the back deck and the deployment area so that the high voltage 'output' cable run is minimised.
+The CE marking ensure that the CSP-S can be sited next to sensitive electronic equipment which carry their own CE marking (for susceptibility to emissions) and will be unlikely to cause them interference.
+However it is often more convenient to locate the CSP-S nearer to the back deck and the deployment area so that the high voltage 'output' cable run is minimised.

-As high voltages are present, the CSP-D's must be located away from water spray and condensation, in an environment which is not allowed to become too hot.
+As high voltages are present, the CSP-S must be located away from water spray and condensation, in an environment which is not allowed to become too hot.
 Care should be taken to allow safe and easy access, and that high voltage cables are out of harms way.
 It should also be possible to switch off the unit quickly without having to reach over it!

 Ventilation should also be present.
 All units draw air in from the rear and exhaust air from the front.
-For operation in high ambient temperatures, the rear cover of the transit case should be removed to allow a good air flow.
+For operation the rear cover of the transit case should be removed to allow a good air flow.